fnalways/terminus-docs/docs/manual/tasks/manage-terminus.md

-# Manage Terminus with TermiPass
+# Manage Olares with LarePass